-Similar to the U.S. government, she works under three branches: Sarah Neuburger (illustrator), The Small Object (online shop) and Paper Ghost Press (wholesale print company).
+Similar to the U.S. government, she works under three branches: Sarah Neuburger (illustrator), The Small Object (online shop) and Paper Ghost Press (retail/wholesale print company with friends).

 The Small Object is her manufacturing arm and online business.
 She started The Small Object more than a decade ago and it has been home to her handmade art objects, wedding toppers and rubber stamps for more than ten years.
 In 2015, she dropped her wholesale line of rubber stamps which made her internet famous to focus on illustration and custom design work.
 Why the big drop?
 She wanted more time to draw and push her boundaries.
 Viva la pencil!

-Paper Ghost Press is a wholesale print company created by friends Katrin Wiehle, Mike Lowery and Sarah Neuburger based in Atlanta, GA.
+Paper Ghost Press is a print company (wholesale/retail) created by illustration friends Katrin Wiehle, Mike Lowery and Sarah Neuburger based in Atlanta, GA.
 We launched our initial print collection in Fall/Winter 2016.
 For more information or to carry our line in your store, please visit us online.

 Where are you based?

-Currently, we live in Augusta, GA but this is a temporary move while my wife is in graduate school.
+Currently, I live in Augusta, GA but this is a temporary move while my wife is in graduate school.
 Given my strong ties to Atlanta, this can be a little confusing.
-I return to Atlanta several times a month and still consider it our home.
-While we are enjoying being here in Augusta, we look forward to returning after her program is completed.
+I return to Atlanta several times a month and we still consider it our home.
+While we are enjoying being here in Augusta, we look forward to returning after her graduate degree is completed.

-Sarah Neuburger has been featured in the following magazines: Country Living, House Beautiful, Family Fun, Frankie Magazine, ReadyMade, Homespun, flow, Wondertime, Home Companion, Juxtapoz, Lucky, Brides, BUST, Stitch, Venus Zine, Bitch, 101 Woonideeen, Petit Magazine, Adorn, VogueGirl Korea, dpi and Crochet Today.
+Sarah Neuburger has been featured in The Guardian and the following magazines: Country Living, House Beautiful, Family Fun, Frankie Magazine, ReadyMade, Homespun, flow, Wondertime, Home Companion, Juxtapoz, Lucky, Brides, BUST, Stitch, Venus Zine, Bitch, 101 Woonideeen, Petit Magazine, Adorn, VogueGirl Korea, dpi and Crochet Today.

 Additional book publications include: In The Company of Women by Grace Bonney, Handmade Nation by Faythe Levine and Cortney Heimerl, Juxtapoz Handmade by Juxtapoz Art and Culture Magazine (edited by Diana Weber), Indie Craft by Jo Waterhouse, Handmade Hellos by Sabrina Moyle and Eunice Moyle, Pretty Patterns by and The Art of I Love You by Chronicle Books, Mascotte 2 by Delicatessen, The Crafter’s Companion by Anna Torborg, Picture Perfect Knits by Laura Birek, 1-2-3 Sew by Ellen Baker, Tease: 50 Inspired T-shirt Transformations by Sarah Sockit and The PIllow Book by Shannon Okey.
 She has also been featured on HGTV and the DIY network.